Last updated on 10th June, 2018 at 01:17 pm

 Paleokastritsa resort on west coast – The beauty of nature

-There are hotels and apartments to suit all pockets here, and many tavernas and bars strung out along the road, some on the hillside, and others on the water’s edge.
+There are hotels and apartments in Paleokastritsa area to suit all pockets here, and many tavernas and bars strung out along the road, some on the hillside, and others on the water’s edge.

-A gentler walk would talk you south to the village of Liapades, one of Corfu’s oldest and prettiest, where life seems to go on in the same way as it has for centuries.
+A gentler walk would take you south to the village of Liapades, one of Corfu’s oldest and prettiest, where life seems to go on in the same way as it has for centuries.

-In the resort itself boats can be hired to explore the surrounding beaches, there are boat trips also, and water sports- and a glass bottomed boats to explore the world under the sea.
+In Paleokastritsa resort itself boats can be hired to explore the surrounding beaches, there are boat trips also, and water sports- and a glass bottomed boats to explore the world under the sea.

 To the north is the old fortress of Angelocastro- a steep climb but the view makes it well worth the effort, and on the way back you can stop at one of the bars on the Lakones road and look not only down at Paleocastritsa, by across the island’s Ropa Valley towards Corfu Town.